Bryce Courtenay was born 14 August 1933 and died 22 November 2012.

 - I guess my use-by date is just about up but if I could come back as a storyteller now, I would be jumping over the moon because wow, just think what’s available.

 - Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
-Lives have swiveled and changed direction on the strength of a chance remark.
+Lives have swivelled and changed direction on the strength of a chance remark.

-Read Amanda Patterson’s 2006 Interview with Bryce Courtenay
+Read our 2006 Interview with Bryce Courtenay

 Source for Image